-- 33.1.1 Reside with parent(s) in BC; - 33.1.2 Reside with a legal guardian (see Competitive Rules and Regulations Definitions) in BC.
-Guardianship must have been in place for twelve (12) months prior to the period for which eligibility is osught.
-During the twelve (12) month waiting period the student-athlete may play subject to 37.0.0.

-- 33.1.3 Must be a 'Ward of the Province of BC' and assigned to an individual or family by the Ministry of Children and Family Development; - 33.1.4 Must be attending a BC member school as a 'residing full-time boarding student' this must have been in place for twelve (12) months prior to the period for which eligibility is sought.
-During the twelve (12) month waiting period, the student-athlete may play subject to 37.0.0; or - 33.1.5 Must be attending a BCSS member school as an international student or exchange student and be recognized by the District Board or Independent School office as such student-athletes must reside in BC and attend the member school for a period of five (5) months to be eligible to participate in BCSS competition. - 33.2.0 Any student-athlete who does not meet any of the residency requirements is subject to 37.0.0.
+- 34.1.0 Student-Athletes Must Fulfill One of the Following Residency Requirements - 34.1.1 Reside with parent(s) in BC; - 34.1.2 Reside with a legal guardian (see Definitions) in BC.
+Guardianship must have been in place for twelve (12) months prior to the period for which eligibility is sought. - 34.1.3 Must be a 'Ward of the Province of BC' and assigned to an individual or family by the Ministry of Children and Family Development. - 34.1.4 Must be attending a BC member school as a 'residing full-time boarding student' this must have been in place for twelve (12) months prior to the period for which eligibility is sought; During the twelve (12) month waiting period, the student-athlete may play subject to 39.0.0; or - 34.1.5 Must be attending a BCSS member school as an international student or exchange student and be recognized by the District Board or Independent School office as such student-athletes must reside in BC and attend the member school for a period of five (5) months of be eligible to participate in BCSS competition. - Any student-athlete who does not meet the residency requirements is fully ineligible for a period of twelve (12) months from the date they seek eligibility.
+At the completion of the twelve (12) months the student-athlete will become eligible if they meet the following: - 34.2.1 The student-athlete maintains the same address and living situation throughout the twelve (12) months; and - 34.2.2 The student-athlete must meet all other eligibility requirements as per the entirety of the Competitive Rules and Regulations.

-34.0.0 JOINTLY SPONSORED TEAMS
+35.0.0 JOINTLY SPONSORED TEAMS